underground-software/ILKD_course_materials/slides/fd3.md

 # Summary

-Read doens't need to do as much as open or write
+Read doesn't need to do as much as open or write

 ---